tier4/AWML/tools/auto_labeling_3d/README.md

 Please upload Pseudo-T4dataset to WebAuto to share easily for other users.

-Please check [Web.Auto document](https://docs.web.auto/en/user-manuals/vehicle-data-search/quick-start#register-t4-datasets) for detail.
+Please check [Web.Auto document](https://docs.web.auto/en/user-manuals/vehicle-data-search/quick-start#register-t4-datasets) for the detail.

 #### (TBD) 6.2.
 Use in local PC